 School may be out, but that doesn’t mean the discovery has to stop!
-The Virginia Discovery Museum offers Day-Off Camps for children in preschool and early elementary throughout the school year when Albemarle County and Charlottesville public schools close for Teacher Workdays.
+The Virginia Discovery Museum offers Day-Off Camps for children in preschool and early elementary throughout the school year when Charlottesville and Albemarle County public schools close for teacher work days.
 These half-day camps provide active and engaging enrichment opportunities around a central theme that changes each season, plus campers enjoy a special playtime in the galleries before the Museum opens.
 This winter, all of VDM’s Day-Off Camps and Discovery Workshops from January through March will take us on a grand exploration of the ways life and living things amaze us as we explore Earth’s intricate, extraordinary “web of life”.
 The Web of Life Curriculum supports Virginia’s Standards of Learning for K-5 learners, and specific Camp dates and descriptions can be found under Upcoming Camps below.

 - Campers with any of these symptoms are asked to refrain from visiting the Museum.

-- Nut-free lunches and labeled water bottles must be packed and placed in designated cubbies in the Museum’s coat room.
+- Nut-free lunches and labeled water bottles must be packed and placed in the designated bin in the Museum’s coat room.